 ALTERNATE PICK-UP/RELEASE OF CHILD: Any adult 18 or over that is authorized to pick up your child must be noted on your child's original application, or an additional form must be filled out and placed in your child's file.
 Upon pick up, proper photo identification must be presented before your child will be released with anyone other than you.
 In the event of an emergency, you may call ahead to notify me of an alternate person not previously noted in your child's file; a photo ID will still be necessary and a description of this person's car make and model.
 I won't send your child with just anyone...

-SUPPLIES: Each child will need to have a complete extra change of clothes in his/her cubby everyday.
+SUPPLIES: Each child will need to have a complete extra change of clothes in his/her backpack everyday.
 This should include a top, bottom, socks, and undergarment (all appropriate to the season and size.)
-As only you know your child, you should feel free to leave more than one if you feel it would be appropriate.
+As only you know your child, you should feel free to leave more than one set if you feel it would be appropriate.

 SICK CHILD POLICY: I cannot allow a sick child to attend, if your child has an unexplained rash, a fever of 100F or over, excessive cold/cough, vomiting, diarrhea, lice/nits, discharge from eyes/ears or a communicable disease (chickenpox, conjunctivitis, influenza, etc.).
 It is everyone's responsibility to do everything possible to prevent contagious infections from spreading to the other children in my care.
-If your child develops an illness while in my care, they will be isolated from the other kids (as best possible) and you will be contacted so that you can immediately pick up your child or make such arrangements.
-If it is necessary for your child to leave due to illness, state regulations require they do not return until they have been symptom-free for at least 24hrs.
+If your child develops an illness while in my care, they will be isolated from the other children (as best possible) and you will be contacted so that you can immediately pick up your child or make such arrangements.
+If it is necessary for your child to leave due to illness, state regulations require they do not return until they have been symptom-free for at least 24hrs UNMEDICATED.
 This policy will be strictly enforced to keep the children as healthy as possible.
 This also applies to illness over the weekend or while at home.
-Please keep in mind that bringing a sick child to daycare can result in me or my family becoming ill and me having to close the daycare for all the families in care.
+Please keep in mind that bringing a sick child to daycare can result in me or my family becoming ill and me having to close the playcare for all the families in care.
 If your child is ill, please notify me regarding the nature of the illness, especially if it is contagious.
 I will then notify all the families of the children known to have been exposed.

 MEDICATIONS: Written permission from your child's doctor/pediatrician/dentist must be obtained prior to administering any medication, including over-the-counter medicines.
 I must also have written permission from you to administer medications.
-Prescription medication must be brought in its pharmacy container, appropriately labeled by the pharmacy or per with prescriptive authority.
+Prescription medication must be brought in its original pharmacy container, appropriately labeled by the pharmacy or per with prescriptive authority.
 It must also note the dosing/administering directions.
 All unused medications will be returned to the parent if possible, or disposed of in accordance with Department of Public Health guidelines.

 Anything non-prescription to be used for diapering must be accompanied with a signed parental notice, valid for one year.